lokeshbhatt/cowin-prompter/README.md

 #
 # cowin-prompter
-## Introduction: In order to secure a vaccination slot, one need to locate an available slot first, which is a game of speed. cowin-prompter runs independently on you laptop, talks directly to cowin data source via REST APIs and alerts on finding slot matching your criteria [state/district/pincode, age, feetype]
+## Introduction: In order to secure a vaccination slot, one need to locate an available slot first, which is a game of speed. cowin-prompter runs on you laptop, talks directly to cowin data source via REST APIs and alerts on finding slot matching your criteria [state/district/pincode, age, feetype]
 ### Developer: [Lokesh Bhatt (Technology Architect & Python Enthusiast) ](https://www.linkedin.com/in/lokesh-bhatt-796a2ab/)
 ### (C) Copyright 2021 Lokesh Bhatt
 #### This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.